livecode-summerschool/livecode-summerschool.github.io/index.md

 The fee for this two day workshop is suggested minimum £30 for e.g. unsupported students or underemployed, and maximum of £300 for those with strong institutional backing or surplus cash.

-Proceeds will go towards space and equipment hire, and Olivia and Alex’s time developing and documenting Hydra and TidalCycles, which are otherwise largely unfunded and volunteer-run projects.
+Proceeds will go towards space and equipment hire, and Olivia, Alex and Ryan’s time developing and documenting Hydra and TidalCycles, which are otherwise largely unfunded and volunteer-run projects.
 Please support free/open source software!

 ### -> [Register here](https://docs.google.com/forms/d/e/1FAIpQLSd07WwnzpDnBxNwbdZN6C28-dMkrMPbEX9tZagqL_xNF__9kA/viewform) <-